 These size 13 boots fit our size 12 feet well, with a half-inch of forward and back wiggle room, and minimal room left and right (for our D width forefeet), so they probably come in between a D and an E width.
 They also have a relatively low volume so they held our ankles well and didn't flap around at all on our feet.

 The Arctic Sport provided great traction on goose-poop covered wet grassy hills.

 The Arctic Sport cost around $170 - they're the most expensive in the test - but they will keep you safe and warm when none of the other boots will.
 And if you're going to be spending time in the sort of weather that would require these boots, you shouldn't be skimping on footwear.
 We're certain these boots will last a long time with their reinforced instep, heel and Achilles.

-We've personally never worked in conditions that would require the Arctic Sport boots (besides on this test), but we don't doubt that some will need these boots for their impressive 17.6" shaft height, reliable traction, and fleece-lined insulation.
+We've personally never worked in conditions that would require the Arctic Sport boots (besides during this test), but we don't doubt that some will need these boots for their impressive 17.6" shaft height, reliable traction, and fleece-lined insulation.
 For the rest of us, these are a bit much, due to their absurd warmth, average style, and general clunkiness.
 However, there is something truly wonderful about how warm and dry we feel in these boots.